 The worry is that the needle could push inked skin inside you – and could cause some problems.

-While the evidence for this is sparse, doctors might be reluctant to give you an injection if the art on your back is still fresh.
+While the evidence for this is sparse, some anesthesiologists might be reluctant to give you an epidural if the tattoo on your back is still fresh.

 It’s worth talking to your doctor about this beforehand.